- Thesis & Research

 - Scholarships & Funding

 Hello everyone!
-My name is Seth Thomas and I am a second year student studying Biology with an emphasis in Ecology and a Chemistry minor.
-I am from Reno, Nevada, a high desert area which has frozen snowy winters and 95 o summers.
-Growing up in a place where rain and trees are scarce, I find Oregon’s climate amazing.
+My name is Seth Thomas and I am a third-year student studying Biology with an emphasis in Ecology, a Chemistry minor, and a minor in Political Science with a focus in Environmental and Energy Politics.
+I am from Reno, Nevada, a high desert area that has frozen snowy winters and 95-degree summers.
+Growing up in a place where rain and trees are scarce, I instantly fell in love with Oregon’s natural beauty.
 I went to Damonte Ranch High School in Reno where I participated in a diverse set of activities from varsity athletics to being the President of my school’s Chapter of the National Honor Society, to being a member of Future Business Leaders of America (FBLA) where I was a five-time state champion and two-time national top ten finisher.
 I was also engaged in many activities outside of high school, including being the President of my local 4H club and raising and showing rabbits at local and national competitions.

 The honors college provides so many different opportunities to experience new and amazing things.
 One of these opportunities that has greatly affected my life is the Honors College study abroad programs.
 I have had the opportunity to attend programs in both London and France with interactive classes run by honor’s professors.
+I have also studied abroad with the university and was able to take classes and do research in Tanzania this last fall.
 These programs have helped me connect more deeply with other honors students and create memories that will last a lifetime.